 - Unlike stem cells collected from bone marrow and or fat tissues, our procedures are safe, efficient and nearly painless.

-- When receiving a stem cell procedure with bone marrow or fat cell aspiration/collection of stem cells, one must accept that they will experience the pain of drawing out the stem cells from the bone marrow and or belly fat tissue and set aside around 2-3 hours to get their treatment.
+- When receiving a stem cell procedure with bone marrow or fat cell aspiration/collection of stem cells, one must accept that they will experience mild pain of drawing out the stem cells from the bone marrow and or belly fat tissue and set aside around 2-3 hours to receive their treatment.

 - A useful analogy is to imagine your stem cells as a team of repairmen in your newly constructed mansion.
 When the mansion is new and the repairmen are young, they can fix everything perfectly.
 But as the repairman age and reduce in number, your mansion eventually goes into disrepair and eventually crumbles.